AndrewDanilov/yii2-custom-pages/README.md

 ## Categories

 Pages grouped by categories.
-You can add unlimited count of categories with unlimited count pages inside each other.
+You can add unlimited count of categories with unlimited count of pages inside each other.
 Each category can have own template for itself and separete template for pages stored in it.